pawan070905/HAND-SIGN-TO-TEXT-CONVERTER/README.md

-# American Sign Language to Text Converter
+# HAND-SIGN TO TEXT CONVERTER

 This project is a Python-based application that converts American Sign Language (ASL) gestures into English text using computer vision and machine learning (Convolutional Neural Network).
 It leverages a camera to detect hand gestures, recognizes the patterns, and translates them into text.